-French beans irrigation in Kenya through Grekkon Limited’s French beans drip irrigation kit is for crops with close-range spacing.
+French beans irrigation in Kenya through Grekkon Limited’s drip irrigation kit is efficient for French beans production.
 These are; onion, garlic, and herbs.
-A farmer will choose to have either raised beds or just plain lying land to install a French beans drip irrigation kit.
+A farmer will choose to have either raised beds or just plain lying land to install a drip irrigation kit.
 Your crop requires 50mm of water weekly for best production.
+French beans varieties in Kenya do not determine the irrigation method adopted.
+All varieties of French beans require irrigation.
+We train on how to irrigate French beans

-Drip irrigation on French beans is the most effective way to save on irrigation labor and water costs.
+Drip irrigation is the most effective way to save on irrigation labor and water costs.
 It provides water directly to the root zone.
 Basin flood irrigation is labor-intensive and uses ten times as much water.
 Sprinkler or overhead irrigation is water-intensive too.
 It causes flower drop.
+French beans farming in Kenya by irrigation attracts high-quality buyers of French beans.

 - Bed making